In Short

 - expected growth.

-Since goodwill counts as an intangible business asset, you would commonly record this in your accounting records.
-When you dispose of the business, you may trigger a CGT event related to the disposal of the goodwill.
+Since goodwill is an intangible business asset, you would typically record it in your accounting records.
+When you dispose of the business, you may trigger a CGT event on the goodwill.

-For example, assume there are two businesses — one operating as a trust and one operating as a company, but otherwise having the same goodwill and circumstances during its disposal.
+For example, assume there are two businesses — one operating as a trust and one operating as a company — that have the same goodwill and circumstances at the time of disposal.

 As described above, the trustee can distribute to the beneficiaries who will pay on their individual marginal rate.